TorchJD/torchjd/docs/source/examples/index.rst

 - :doc:`Basic Usage <basic_usage>` provides a toy example using :doc:`torchjd.backward
   <../docs/backward>` to make a step of Jacobian descent with the :doc:`UPGrad
   <../docs/aggregation/upgrad>` aggregator.
+- :doc:`Stochastic Sub-Jecobian Descent (SSJD) <ssjd>` provides an example to perform a single step of SSJD.
+It compares it to a single step of SGD to emphasize the differences.

 .. toctree::
     :hidden:

     basic_usage.rst
+    ssjd.rst